ClassiCube/ClassiCube/readme.md

 #### Android

-Use Android Studio or run gradlew in android folder (TODO explain more detailed)
+Use Android Studio or run gradlew in android folder, or download downloadable client **Note: Download Client is currently in alpha, so bug's are very likley to occur** (TODO explain more detailed)

 #### iOS